DanielJordanov01/tcp_chat/README.md

 ## ⚠️ Disclaimer

-The aim for this project is for me to explore socket programming and memory management in C. It's highly likely I've done both poorly.
+The aim of this project is for me to explore socket programming and memory management in C. It's highly likely I've done both poorly.

 ## 🛠 Features